 Moreover, there are thousands of listed companies in the Indian stock market which you can explore.
 Trying to catch a falling knife generally results in hurting your own hand if you are not trained on how to do so.

 There are few companies in the Indian market whose information is not easily (and transparently) available on the internet or financial websites.
 This is mostly in the case of small and micro-cap companies.

-Researching such companies with low visibility can be a tedious job for the investors.
+Researching such companies with low visibility can be a tedious job for investors.
 Further, there are also chances of information manipulation if you can’t cross-check the data or when the reference sources are not reliable.
-Hence, avoid the companies which are less visible.
+Hence, avoid companies that are less visible.